infinum/nextra/README.md

 If you update the core or theme packages, a rebuild is required.
 Or you can use the watch mode for both nextra and the theme in separated terminals.

+## Changelog after fork
+- fixed issue with hidden included in mobile sidebar
+- fixed issue with included items from folder with overlapping name (example: /conversations and /conversations-api)
+- limited depth for displaying in TOC to 4
+- search - moved logic to service worker to remove the glitch in input on first search
+         - optimised search results